Manhattan Woman Delia Grace Celebrates 108th Birthday At St. Patrick's Cathedral

 NEW YORK (CBSNewYork) — A special birthday celebration was held Sunday in Manhattan for a woman turning 108 years old.

-Delia Grace shared advice for a long life outside St. Patrick’s Cathedral.READ MORE: NYPD: Person In Custody After Man Stabbed During Morning Commute On Brooklyn Subway
+Delia Grace shared advice for a long life outside St. Patrick’s Cathedral.READ MORE: Some New Jersey School Districts Reopen Classrooms As State's COVID Numbers Rise

-She was born August 29, 1913 in the Dominican Republic and came to New York City in 1968.READ MORE: NYC Emergency Crews, Red Cross Head To Louisiana To Help With Ida Aftermath: 'We Want To Return The Favor'
+She was born August 29, 1913 in the Dominican Republic and came to New York City in 1968.READ MORE: Gov. Hochul Praised For Getting Out In Front Of NYC's Subway Snafu; Next, She's Expected To Tackle Eviction Moratorium

 Her daughter said despite needing a leg amputated, she shows no signs of slowing down.

 “She lived a healthy life… No alcohol, no cigarettes, nothing.
-She eat very healthy, and the strength comes from God,” she said.MORE NEWS: Hochul Wants Answers After 'Unprecedented' Power Surge Disrupts NYC Subway Service
+She eat very healthy, and the strength comes from God,” she said.MORE NEWS: Broadway League Launches 'This Is Broadway' Campaign To Promote Comeback After Pandemic

 When asked what she wanted to do to mark the occasion, Grace said, “Go to church and give thanks to God.”